 The carrier is applying excessive depreciation or refusing to release depreciation holdback after repairs are complete.

 The appraisal clause does NOT resolve coverage disputes.
-If the carrier has denied your claim entirely (e.g., claiming the cause of loss is excluded, or alleging policyholder misrepresentation), invoking appraisal is generally the wrong move.
-Coverage disputes require litigation, a complaint to the state insurance department, or a different negotiation strategy.
-We help clients evaluate which path applies before invoking the clause.
+If the carrier has denied the claim entirely (for example, claiming the cause of loss is excluded or alleging policyholder misrepresentation), invoking appraisal is generally the wrong tool.
+Coverage disputes typically require litigation, a complaint to the state insurance department, or a different negotiation strategy.
+DCS reviews the dispute with you before invoking the clause to confirm appraisal is the right tool.
+For coverage denials, consult a licensed attorney in your state.

 A complete walkthrough of the formal appraisal process from invocation to binding award.

-Prepare a written invocation of the appraisal clause to send to your carrier.
-The demand identifies the claim, invokes the clause, names your appraiser, and requests the carrier name theirs.
+Prepare a written notice invoking the appraisal clause and send it to your carrier as the policy requires.
+The notice typically identifies the claim, invokes the clause, names your appraiser, and requests that the carrier name theirs.

 The two party-appointed appraisers jointly select a neutral umpire.
 If they cannot agree, either party can petition a court to appoint one.

 Both appraisers inspect the property and prepare independent estimates of the amount of loss.
-This is where deep technical expertise matters — the estimate must be defensible in the appraisal proceeding.
+The estimate must be defensible in the appraisal proceeding, based on observed conditions, scope, and standard pricing.

 The two appraisers meet to discuss their estimates.
 If they can agree on the amount of loss, that agreement becomes the binding award.
 If not, the dispute goes to the umpire.